 Here at Happy Dogs, we offer several options for training.
 Our Play & Train package involves a trainer working your dog privately during their stay with us.
 This is great for busy families as well as brand new pet parents who feel as though they’re in over their heads when it comes to training and behavior.
 Our group classes are held weekly and has a more traditional style where the trainer teaches you, the human, and you in turn teach your dog.
 This option is great for just about anyone, as long as your schedule allows you to attend every class!

 Whether you train your dogs yourself in a group class or you opt to have a professional train the behaviors for you, the benefits are countless.
 Dogs that undergo regular training tend to have more confidence, be better family members, and demonstrate fewer destructive behaviors when unattended.
 Training is also a wonderful tool to build trust and a positive bond between you and your dogs.

-Taylor Herr, our resident trainer at Happy Dogs, has a bachelor’s in Animal Sciences – Behavior & Well-Being from Purdue University, she is a member of the International Association of Canine Professionals and has over 10 years of training experience.
+Taylor Herr, our resident trainer at Happy Dogs, has a bachelor’s in Animal Sciences – Behavior & Well-Being from Purdue University, is a certified trainer with the International Association of Canine Professionals (IACP-CDT), and has over 10 years of training experience.